 Bver asked a great question in the Facebook group about the line between frugal and cheap.
 Although it can be difficult to define, frugal is an intentional life choice.
 Whereas cheap can be similar to missing the forest through the trees.

 The Military Dollar wrote a great post about this in the Facebook group.
 Definitely give it a read (and maybe a like!)

-If you are interested in learning more about your travel rewards options, then check out our course.
+If you are interested in learning more about your travel rewards options, then check out our blog series linked below.
 You will learn everything you need to know to redeem your first travel reward.

 Playing With FIRE update